Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

     }
     QuerySchoolIndex ||--|| Documents : ""
     QuerySchoolIndex {
-        Guid referential_id PK,FK "School document being indexed" string school_id "SchoolId of the school"
+        Guid document_uuid PK,FK "School document being indexed" string school_id "SchoolId of the school"
         string name_of_institution "Name of the school"
         string et_cetera
     }
     QueryStudentIndex ||--|| Documents : ""
     QueryStudentIndex {
-        Guid referential_id PK,FK "Student document being indexed" string first_name "First name of student"
+        Guid document_uuid PK,FK "Student document being indexed" string first_name "First name of student"
         string last_surname "Last surname of student"
         string et_cetera
     }
 ```

-For example, `QuerySchoolIndex` would have a `referential_id` foreign keyed to the `Documents` table with a
+For example, `QuerySchoolIndex` would have a `document_uuid` foreign keyed to the `Documents` table with a row
-row per School document.
-The other columns will be the list of queryable columns that are available to an API
+per School document.
+The other columns will be the list of queryable columns that are available to an API user
-user for GET-by-query.
+for GET-by-query.
 Those columns will be indexed so they can be searched.
-These tables will likely need to
+These tables will likely need to be
-be partitioned as well.
+partitioned as well.

 The next question is how this tables get populated.
 Probably the best way would be for it to be via a separate
 process so as not to slow down the performance of inserts.
 However, if you're in a deployment situation where